ellisonbg/py4science/book/whirlwind_tour.rst

 :file:`bookdata/alice_in_wonderland.zip` .
 Python has facilities to do this without having to manually uncompress using the `zipfile
 <http://docs.python.org/library/zipfile.html>`_ module.
 The zip file
-consists of one or more textfiles, and we can use the module to load the zip file, list the files, and then read the text from the one file in the zip archive
+consists of one or more text files, and we can use the module to load the zip file, list the files, and then read the text from the one file in the zip archive